 Pushing the wheelchair down a kerb

-• Use a bike pump to pump up tyres as required.
-Tyres will need sufficient pressure so that they are firm when pressed.
+Use a bike pump to pump up tyres as needed.
+Tyres will need enough pressure so that they are firm when pressed.

-If you have any problems or require further information in regards to the wheelchair please contact the Occupational Therapy Department.
+If you have any problems or need further information in regards to the wheelchair please contact the Occupational Therapy Department.